redpanda-data/connect/resources/docs/outputs/README.md

 request should be a JSON configuration for the output, if the output already exists it will be changed.

+## `elasticsearch`

+Publishes messages into an Elasticsearch index as documents.
+This output currently does not support creating the target index.

 ## `file`

 The file output type simply appends all messages to an output file.
 Single part